-At the close of the acquisition discussed above, previous owners of the acquired companies retained an approximate 10% equity interest in the Canadian businesses that were acquired.
-The agreement, associated with the approximate 10% equity interest of the sellers, provides special dividend rights which entitle the sellers, as holders, to dividends equal to 3.4% of dividends paid at the level of Centuri and subject to certain conditions, such interests may become exchangeable for a 3.4% equity interest in Centuri.
-In June 2015, the previous owners notified Centuri of their intent to exchange their full equity interest in the Canadian businesses for an equity interest in Centuri, in accordance with the agreement.
-The exchange is anticipated to be completed in the third quarter of 2015.
-Additionally, the previous owners may exit their investment retained by requiring the purchase of a portion of their interest commencing October 2016 and in incremental amounts each anniversary date thereafter.
-The shares subject to the election cumulate (if earlier elections are not made) such that 100% of their interest retained is subject to the election after September 2021.
+At the close of the acquisition discussed above, previous owners of the acquired companies retained an approximate 10% equity interest in the Canadianspecific businesses.
+The agreement, associated with that approximate 10% equity interest, provided special dividend rights which entitled the sellers, as holders, to dividends equal to 3.4% of dividends paid at the level of Centuri, and subject to certain conditions, such interests could become exchangeable for a 3.4% equity interest in Centuri.
+In consideration of the underlying exchange rights of the original agreement, earnings attribution by Centuri to the previous owners has also occurred in an amount equivalent to 3.4% of Centuri earnings since October 2014.
+During the third quarter of 2015, the sellers formally exercised their exchange rights under the terms of that original agreement.
+No new rights were conveyed to the noncontrolling parties as a result of the exchange and no new consideration was involved.
+The ability of the sellers to redeem their holdings for cash at specified dates remains intact.
+The previous owners may exit their investment retained by requiring the purchase of a portion of their interest commencing July 2017 and in incremental amounts each anniversary date thereafter.
+The shares subject to the election cumulate (if earlier elections are not made) such that 100% of their interest retained is subject to the election beginning in July 2022.
+Due to the continued ability of the noncontrolling parties to redeem their interest for cash, their interest continues to be presented on the Company's Condensed Consolidated Balance Sheet at September 30, 2015 as a Redeemable noncontrolling interest, a category of mezzanine equity (temporary equity), in accordance with SEC guidance.
+However, that interest, previously associated with the Canadian businesses, is now formally an interest in Centuri.